standard-pets

 Ben Harmeling, DVM

 Ben Harmeling was born and raised in Palmer, Alaska.
 After graduating with a degree in Biology from Gonzaga University, he attended veterinary school at the University of California, Davis and graduated in 2012.
 Dr. Harmeling and his wife Sally moved to Wenatchee in 2015, where they now raise their three young children.
-Dr. Harmeling purchased Animal Hospital of Wenatchee from Dr. Bryan Keppler in October of 2020.
 Dr. Harmeling has professional interest in both medicine and surgery.
 In his free time he enjoys spending time with his family in the outdoors, staying active in the community, and travelling.

 jade